Kyushu National Museum 九州国立博物館

-One of four national museums depicting the history of Kyushu and Japan through National Treasures
+One of four national museums depicting the history of cultural exchange between Asia and Japan through National Treasures

-Set on the hill above Dazaifu, the Kyushu National Museum hosts a permanent exhibition dedicated to the history of Kyushu and western Japan, with thousands of historical artifacts and National Treasures dating back millennia.
+Set on the hill above Dazaifu, the Kyushu National Museum hosts a permanent exhibition dedicated to the history of cultural exchange between Asia and Japan, with thousands of historical artifacts and National Treasures dating back millennia.

-You can reach the museum by train and then a short walk.
+You can reach the museum by train and then a short walk, by bus and then a short walk, or by car.

-The museum is a five-minute walk from Dazaifu Station, and a specially built access tunnel links the museum to Dazaifu Tenmangu Shrine .
+The museum is a ten-minute walk from Dazaifu Station, and a specially built access tunnel links the museum to Dazaifu Tenmangu Shrine .

 The museum was opened in 2005, becoming Japan's fourth national museum.
 The others, located in Tokyo , Kyoto and Nara , were all built in the late 19th century, and the Kyushu museum is by far the most architecturally adventurous.
 Its glass walls reflect the sky and mountains behind and help the entire building blend into the surrounding scenery.

-Dazaifu was chosen as the location for the museum because in the past it was the site of the Dazaifu government Dazaifu , Fukuoka , and Kyushu as a whole are important in managing Japan's relations with the rest of Asia.
-As such, the museum arranges its exhibitions based on the theme of understanding Japanese culture from an Asian point of view.
+Dazaifu was chosen as the location for the museum because, since ancient times, it was the site of the Dazaifu government.
+Dazaifu , Fukuoka , and Kyushu as a whole played an important in exchange between Japan and other Asian countries.
+As such, the museum arranges its exhibitions based on the theme of understanding how Japanese culture was formed from Asian historical perspectives.

 The museum's entrance hall is incredibly spacious.
-A long escalator takes you up through the multi-leveled interior to a space housing the permanent exhibition and a revolving series of special exhibitions that typically explore Japan and Kyushu's links with greater Asia.
+A long escalator takes you up through the multi-leveled interior to a space housing the permanent exhibition and a revolving series of special exhibitions that typically explore Japan and Europe's links with greater Asia.
 The entrance hall is frequently used for events and concerts.

-On the first floor is a gift shop and the Ajippa, a room with games and hands-on exhibits from various Asian cultures designed with children in mind, but it's fun for adults too.
+On the first floor is a gift shop and a room with hands-on exhibits from various Asian cultures.
+Admission is free, and all it's fun area that all ages can enjoy.